 It’s important to note that, with any non-exempt gift you make, you must survive seven years before it qualifies for the zero percent rate.

-The latter provides a good example of the rationale behind IHT-exempt investments.
-Business Relief is a system designed to aid succession in family businesses and stimulate investment into British companies.
-Here, any investment into a qualifying company is exempt from IHT after only two years.
+BR is a good example of the rationale behind IHT-exempt investments.
+It’s a system designed to aid succession in family businesses and stimulate investment into British companies.
+Here, any investment into a qualifying company is exempt from IHT after only two years (up to the value of £1 million as of April 2026).
 You don’t need to run your own business to benefit either; reputable providers now offer portfolio companies in which anyone can buy shares.

 Another advantage is that you retain direct access to the assets, unlike putting money into a trust or setting up a corporate vehicle.
 This can be reassuring if you’re concerned about the potential cost of future care, or about giving away too much of your wealth too soon.
 You can also continue to draw an income from these shares or sell them to fund future expenses.